Topological dynamical systems associated to II_1 factors: Introduction

 \item In addition to implying contractibility of $\Hom(N, \R)$, hence triviality of most topological invariants, the convex structure implies $\Hom(N, \R)$ has infinite topological dimension whenever $N \subset \R$ is not hyperfinite (see Theorem \ref{thm:main}).\footnote{One motivation for this paper was a theorem of Jung which says that $\Hom(N,\R)$ is a point if and only if $N\cong R$ (\cite{jung}).
 An early result of the author showed that if $N \ncong R$, then $\Hom(N,\R)$ is uncountable.
 This fact was immediately generalized by Narutaka Ozawa: $\Hom(N,\R)$ is not even second countable when $N \ncong R$ (see Theorem \ref{thm:nonsepA} in the appendix).
 Non-second-countability is also a crucial ingredient in proving infinite dimensionality, and the non-compactness result mentioned earlier.}

 \item The convex structure allows one to define extreme points.
 It turns out that $[\pi] \in \Hom(N, \R)$ is extreme if and only if the relative commutant $\pi(N)' \cap \R$ is a factor (cf. Proposition \ref{prop:extreme}).
-As a corollary, we deduce that if $N$ has property (T), then the extreme points of $\Hom(N,\R)$ are a discrete subset (i.e., there is a uniform lower bound on the distance between any two of them); see Corollary \ref{cor:T}.
+It follows that if $N$ has property (T), then the extreme points of $\Hom(N,\R)$ are a discrete subset (i.e., there is a uniform lower bound on the distance between any two of them); see Corollary \ref{cor:T} (and compare with \cite{kenley-dima}).

 \item Using the action of $\Out(N)$ and factorial-commutant characterization of extreme points, we give examples where the extreme points are not discrete (see Corollary \ref{cor:nondiscrete}), thereby distinguishing them from the property (T) case.